ensmiley/CgiTaskRestApi/README.md

 **Output:**
-will be a JSON string with the word and its respectice frequency:
+will be a JSON look-alike string with the word and its respectice frequency:
  {"bönan":2,"katt":2,"a":1,"hund":1,"were":1,"1945s":1,"time":1,"to":1,"äpple":1,"good":1}